CT SCAN OF PNS AXIAL & CORONALS

 About The Test

-What is a CT scan of PNS?
+What is a CT Scan of the Paranasal Sinuses?

-Types of CT scan of PNS
+Types of CT Scan of PNS

 List of Parameters